Akutchi/French-Nomaian/README.md

 As of now, the binary file must be executed in the ./bin folder, but I will make it possible to execute it elsewhere in another version.

+It very much possible that some sentences you will wrote will display warnings like so :\
+Warning : <X> is not in the dictionnary.
+Please consider adding it.

+It is because the dictionnary used does not contain your word.
+If this is the case, I encourage you to submit a merge request so that we can collectively make this dictionnary grow.

 # Build